4d/docs/docs/FormEditor/formEditor.md

 ### Style Sheets & the Property List

-In CSS mode, if the value of an attribute has been defined in a style sheet, the attribute's name will appear with a [CSS icon](#css-icon) displayed next to it in the Property List.
-For example, the attribute values set in this style sheet:
+If the value of an attribute has been defined in a style sheet, the attribute's name will appear with a [CSS icon](#css-icon) displayed next to it in the Property List.
+For example, the attribute values defined in this style sheet:

 ```4d
 .myButton {